takashim0101/GeoNet-Realtime-Earthquake-Reporter/README.md

 Replace `"YOUR_STATS_NZ_API_KEY"` with your actual API key.
 This key is used to access population data.

 ⚠️ Do not commit .env.
 Use .env.example to share safe templates.

+An `.env.example` file is included to provide a safe template for environment variables.

 ### 5. Run the Application